amit-cs-iitd/Tomasulo-style-out-of-order-processor/readme.md

 ## Tests

-  You can copy paste `Tests` directory inside solution and follow the instructions inside `./Tests/README.md` for testing on pre-existing test cases and creating your own test cases and testing on them.
+  You can copy paste `Tests` directory inside solution and follow the instructions inside `./Tests/README.md` for testing on pre-  existing test cases and creating your own test cases and testing on them.
 The Offical testcases given in problem are also included in `Tests` directory as `test1` and `test13`.

+  - The `Tests` directory has been copied from "https://github.com/AbhinavPJ/checker-col216-A2.git".
+Thanks to Abhinav.